 Background check eligibility

-Every applicant goes through a background check via Checkr.
-DoorDash follows Fair Chance hiring practices — meaning a past offense doesn’t automatically disqualify you.
-We have a full guide on this: DoorDash Background Check: Timeline, What’s Checked, How to Pass.
+Every applicant goes through a background check via Checkr, a third-party screening provider.
+DoorDash follows Fair Chance hiring practices — meaning a past offense doesn't automatically disqualify you.
+We have a full guide on this: DoorDash Background Check: Timeline, What's Checked, How to Pass.

 For a deeper breakdown of every requirement (vehicle exceptions, insurance specifics, what disqualifies you, market-by-market differences), see our DoorDash Driver Requirements (2026): Do You Qualify? guide.